itvgenomics/organpipe/README.md

 ## How to run OrganPipe

 1. **Configure the Pipeline**:
     - Before running the pipeline, you must edit the configuration file to provide information specific to your samples and variables.
-We provide this file in two formats: YAML and CSV at the `config` directory. **If you don't need to use a specific variable, leave the value blank rather than removing the key/column. (e. g. reaference: '')**
+We provide this file in two formats: YAML and CSV at the `config` directory. **If you don't need to use a specific variable, leave the value blank rather than removing the key/column. (e. g. reference: '')**

    - **YAML Format**: Each key in the file represents a variable, and each value corresponds to the parameters or settings for that variable.